Total TimePrep: 1-1/4 hours + chilling Bake: 10 min./batch

 - 3 tablespoons 2% milk

 - 1 teaspoon salt

 - Confectioners' sugar, optional

 - In a small saucepan, cook apricots and water over low heat for 45 minutes or until the water is absorbed and apricots are soft.
 Cool slightly; transfer to a blender.
 Cover and process until smooth.
 Add sugar; cover and process until blended.
 Set aside.

-- In a large saucepan over low heat, melt shortening and milk.
+- In a large saucepan over low heat, melt shortening with milk.
 Remove from the heat; stir in sugar.
-Add eggs, one at a time, whisking well after each addition.
+Add 1 egg at a time, whisking well after each addition.
 Stir in extract.
 Combine the flour, baking powder and salt; gradually add to the saucepan and mix well.
 Cover and refrigerate for 4 hours or until easy to handle.

 - Bake at 400° for 8-10 minutes or until golden brown.
 Remove to wire racks to cool.
-Yield: 6 dozen.
+Dust with confectioners' sugar if desired.